-Supporting inclusivity will bring numerous benefits to your organization or educational institution.
-Apart from helping the world become a more equitable place, it is also a great decision from a business perspective.
+Supporting inclusion will bring numerous benefits to your organization or educational institution.
+It will help the world become a better, more equitable place and it will also boost your business.

 Being inclusive will attract a diverse workforce from multiple backgrounds, with different cultures, experiences and knowledge.
 It will support a more proactive, innovative and creative environment.
 Working in such an environment will prove an enriching experience supporting employee engagement and retention rates and enable a better understanding of the world - a strong advantage in an interconnected, globalized era.

 Furthermore, it will boost an organization´s chances to attract bright, new talent.
-In a workforce survet lead by CNBC and Survey Monkey in the US, almost 80% of workers stated that they want to work for an organization that values diversity, equity and inclusion.
+In a workforce survey lead by CNBC and Survey Monkey in the US, almost 80% of workers stated they want to work for an organization that values diversity, equity and inclusion.

 In the higher education environment, the situation is similar.
 According to Tomorrow’s MBA, an annual survey by consultancy CarringtonCrisp, cited in Financial Times, 67% of the students believe diversity and equality are important to business education.

-How can virtual teaching and training boost inclusivity?
+How can virtual teaching and training boost inclusion?

 Virtual and hybrid training support learners who cannot join the standard classroom of an institution or organization.

 Due to its global capacity and scaling potential, a more diverse range of learners than ever before can gain access to education that was beyond their reach until now.
-In education, it does no longer matter where a participant is geographically, but academically.
+In education, it no longer matters where a participant is geographically, but academically.

 For remote workers on the other hand, it will support their skilling path, help them become more engaged in the company culture and strengthen relationships with colleagues in different parts of the world.